thelightdesigner/ScuffedWalls/Functions.md

 see [here](TextToWall.md) for how the program reads font images/models.

- - path: string
+ - `path`: string
  - fullpath string
- - refreshonsave: bool, refreshes scuffedwalls when the file at the specified path is modified
+ - `refreshonsave`: true/false, refreshes scuffedwalls when the file at the specified path is modified
- - line: string, the text you want to convert to walls. [this can be repeated](Images/linetext.jpg) to add more lines of text.
+ - `line`: string, the text you want to convert to walls. [this can be repeated](Images/linetext.jpg) to add more lines of text.
- - letting: float, the relative space between letters. default: 1
+ - `letting`: number (decimal), the relative space between letters. default: 1
- - leading: float, the relative space between lines. default: 1
+ - `leading`: number (decimal), the relative space between lines. default: 1
- - size: float, scales the text. default: 1 (gigantic)
+ - `size`: number (decimal), scales the text. default: 1 (gigantic)
- - thicc: float, makes the edges of the walls fill more of the center
+ - `thicc`: number (decimal), makes the edges of the walls fill more of the center
- - duration: float
+ - `duration`: number (decimal)
- - definitedurationbeats: float, makes the walls stay around for exactly this long in beats
+ - `definitedurationbeats`: number (decimal), makes the walls stay around for exactly this long in beats
- - definitedurationseconds: float, makes the walls stay around for exactly this long in seconds
+ - `definitedurationseconds`: number (decimal), makes the walls stay around for exactly this long in seconds
- - definitetime: beats/seconds, makes the walls jump in at exactly the function time in seconds or beats
+ - `definitetime`: beats/seconds, makes the walls jump in at exactly the function time in seconds or beats
- - Position => moves the text by this amount, defaults to \[0,0]
+ - `Position` => moves the text by this amount, defaults to \[0,0]
  - all the other imagetowall params if your really interested
  - all the other modeltowall params if your really interested
  - any of [`these properties`](Functions.md#noodle-extensionschroma-properties-syntax)